frankrieger/CoronaAppDetector/README.md

 Todo:
 - battery and scan cycle optimization (current run time on internal battery is about 35 minutes)
 - battery display
-- switching between "continuous scand" and "push button to wake up and scan"-mode.
+- "continuous scan" and "push button to wake up and scan"-mode (switchable)
+- some sort of statistical logging / counters